Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers

-On the other hand, the shapes appear in the red-colored regions in quadrant I of Figure~\ref{subfig:dim1coef} match with less aggressive tumor behaviors.
-The red-colored region corresponds to broken-ring shaped tumor regions (i.e., see the examples of areas N, P, and O in Figure~\ref{subfig:interpret-dim1}).
-These shapes require an ample-sized normal region that could be surrounded by tumor but not invaded by tumor.
-If a small tumor region penetrates the normal region inside the broken-ring shaped tumor regions, the dimension-one features are not constructed.
-Therefore, the broken-ring shaped tumor may not likely to appear where the small tumor regions are densely populated.
+On the other hand, the shapes that appear in the red-colored regions in quadrant I of Figure~\ref{subfig:dim1coef} match with less aggressive tumor patterns.
+The red-colored region corresponds to broken-ring-shaped tumor regions (i.e., see the examples of areas N, P, and O in Figure~\ref{subfig:interpret-dim1}).
+These shapes require an ample-sized normal region that could be surrounded by the tumor but not invaded by the tumor.

+These dimension-one features do not appear when small tumor regions penetrate the normal region inside the broken-ring-shaped tumor regions.
+Therefore, the broken-ring-shaped tumor may not likely appear where the small tumor regions are densely populated.
 These results coincide with the findings that tumor shape complexity and heterogeneous spread are associated with prognosis \citep{yokoyama1991,miller2003,Chatzistamou2010,vogl2013,grove2015} and tissue transport properties \citep{soltani2012,sefidgar2014}.

-Another interesting observation is that the relatively small-sized topological features, approximately radius of up to $10$ pixels ($750$ microns), have large effects on the hazard function.
+Another interesting observation is that the relatively small-sized topological features, approximately a radius of up to $10$ pixels ($750$ microns), have a strong association with the hazard function.
 We see that the estimated non-zero functional coefficients, the colored regions in Figure~\ref{fig:coef}, are close to the origin compared to the ranges of persistence surface functions.
 The topological features near the origin correspond to small-sized features that have small birth and death values.
-This indicates that valuable information about the lung cancer patients obtained by the proposed persistent homology approach is mainly about local shapes and patterns.
+This indicates that the valuable information for our lung cancer study obtained by the proposed persistent homology approach relates mainly to local shapes and patterns.